I3ck/lib_2d/README.md

 ##usage
 add inc/ to your include path and include lib_2d.h within your code
 /tests/test_lib_2d.cpp also provides a basic usage example
-##running the tests
+##testing
-to run the tests
+to make and run the tests
 cd tests/
 make
 ##contribute